NORDIC STOCKS - Factors to watch on Aug 23

 ** For the latest news on Nordic stock price moves double click on

-(Additional reporting by Copenhagen, Oslo and Stockholm newsrooms) ($1 = 6.6734 Swedish crowns) (Reporting by Helsinki Newsroom)
+(Additional reporting by Copenhagen, Oslo and Stockholm newsrooms) ($1 = 5.5891 Danish crowns) (Reporting by Helsinki Newsroom)

-* All TSX's 10 main groups retreat in sharpest fall since Sept 13